forbes110/Taiwan-Whisper/pseudo-labelling/README.md

     /mnt/dataset_1T/tmp_dir/example/QZGURfv1DDQ.m4a

 3. Run `bash initial_inference.sh` to get psuedo label with time stamps,
-    TODO: do detection of "Taiwanese Hokkien"(to remove)

 4. Run `bash post_processing.sh` to change simplified to traditional chinese for pseudo-label.

-5. Run `bash prepare_dataset.sh` to get segments with 30 secs for all data and make file to flac.(return data_pair dir)
+5. Run `bash prepare_dataset.sh` to get segments with 30 secs for all data and make file to flac.(return to data_pair dir)

+6. Run `bash minnan_detection.sh` detection of "Taiwanese Hokkien"(and remove) and generated removed csv for all audios in data_pair dir

-6. Run `gen_metadata.sh` to generate a metadata.tsv of all audio pathes, note that the "valid-percent" need to be set to 0.(return audio_paths.scv)
+7. Run `gen_metadata.sh` to generate a metadata.tsv of all audio pathes, note that the "valid-percent" need to be set to 0.(return audio_paths.scv)